Jack Antonoff: Lana Del Rey

 Antonoff co-produced Lana Del Rey's sixth studio album Norman Fucking Rockwell!, which was released on August 30, 2019.
 He also co-wrote a majority of the songs on the album including the singles "Mariners Apartment Complex" and "Venice Bitch".
 The album received critical praise with NMEs Rhian Daly noting that the "bohemian folk" sound of the record was a departure from Antonoff's "brand of crystalline euphoria."
 Other critics noted the album's 60s inspired, psychedelic rock sound.
 The album was nominated for Grammy Album of the Year and won NME Album of the Year in 2020.
-Antonoff also produced Del Rey's subsequent albums Chemtrails Over the Country Club in 2021 and Did You Know That There's a Tunnel Under Ocean Blvd in 2023, the latter including the duet "Margaret" which Del Rey wrote about Antonoff's wife.
+Antonoff also produced Del Rey's subsequent albums Chemtrails Over the Country Club in 2021 and Did You Know That There's a Tunnel Under Ocean Blvd in 2023, the latter including the duet "Margaret" which Del Rey wrote about Antonoff's then wife.

 Shadow of the City Festival

 In 2015, Antonoff started his own music festival called Shadow of the City, which raises funding for The Ally Coalition.
 Antonoff told Rolling Stone he wanted to start the festival because, "I grew up in New Jersey and lived there for 28 years.
 New Jersey is part of who I am.
-I’ve always thought that it’s the perfect place for a festival."
+I've always thought that it's the perfect place for a festival."
 In an interview published in the book New Jersey Fan Club, Antonoff says he wants to bring his audience closer to New Jersey as it really is.

 The first festival, held on September 19, 2015 at The Stone Pony in Asbury Park, NJ, featured Charli XCX, Vic Mensa, the Front Bottoms, MisterWives, Cults, How to Dress Well and Robert Delong, with Bleachers headlining.
 Subsequent festivals included the artists Carly Rae Jepsen, The 1975, Brian Fallon, Khalid, Titus Andronicus, Nicole Atkins, Hayley Kiyoko, Julien Baker, Japanese Breakfast, and others.